oldkingcone/C0wb0y/README.md

 ---

 #### neural net :
-I would like to build a neural net to relate all of the analytics into a profile of said user
+I would like to build a neural net to relate all of the analytics into a profile of said user.

 ---